Sampling the Tumor Microenvironment

 Learn how microdialysis, a uniquely sensitive method for sampling and quantifying multiple immunomodulators and oncometabolites, elucidates the mechanisms by which oncology therapies modulate the TME.

-Schematic of microdialysis in an in vivo tumor model
+Figure 1: Diagram of microdialysis in an in vivo tumor model

 The in vivo microdialysis technique involves the noninvasive implantation of a semi-permeable membrane within the tissue of interest.